Offline Data Augmentation

 Image blur

 Spatial augmentation comprises routines where data is augmented in space.
-The following spatial augmentation operations are supported:
+The following spatial augmentation operations are supported in TAO Toolkit:

 Resize